Cold granular targets slow the bulk freezing of an impacting droplet: Discussion

-We explore the influence of solidification on the dynamics of droplet impact on cold granular material.
-In the rapid-freezing regime, a frozen layer formed during early-impact shields liquid penetration and shear stresses of the impacting droplet.
+We have explored the influence of solidification on the droplet dynamics during the impact on cold granular material.
+In the rapid-freezing regime, the formation of a frozen layer at early-impact inhibits liquid penetration and shields the target from shear stresses.
 As a result, the hydrophilic impact appears hydrophobic; the bulk solidification is postponed; the target deforms less.
-Since only the grains on the target surface are involved in this solidification process, a monolayer of grains would be sufficient to produce the same effects.
-Preliminary experiments confirm the shielding effect of a single layer of cold grains (see Fig.~\ref{f.hex}).
-Our research thus opens a potential path for shielding icing and the impact stresses on a cold substrate.
-The monolayer configuration is also helpful to improve our understanding of the rapid-freezing process and to justify the freezing model quantitatively, as the motion of grains in the impact area and the actual penetration depth can be measured.
-A systematic study will be present in future work.
+Since this rapid solidification process primarily involves surface grains, a monolayer is sufficient for the same effects, as confirmed by preliminary experiments (see Fig.~\ref{f.hex}).
+Our research thus suggests a potential strategy for protection against icing and impact stresses on cold substrates.
+Current anti-icing surfaces often use superhydrophobic micro-textures to reduce droplet contact time~\cite{Schutzius2015,Mishchenko2010,Golovin2016,Kreder2016}.
+However, the possibility of droplet penetration into these textures, leading to failure, is a concern~\cite{Maitra2014}.
+This risk may be mitigated by adjusting the pillar-pitch dimension ratio, similar to the roles of $d_p$ and $d_g$ in the rapid freezing process studied.
+The monolayer configuration could improve comprehension of the rapid-freezing process and its practical aspects.
+For instance, it allows for the measurement of grain motion and the depth of liquid infiltration during impact, which helps to determine whether the lack of dependence on velocity ($U$) for the onset temperature of the rapid-freezing process is specific to impacts on subfreezing packings.